Exact non-stationary solutions of the Euler equations in two and three dimensions: Introduction

 Although our primary focus is on explicit constructions, the geometric nature of the solutions suggests that they may exhibit interesting stability properties.
 We expect that the methods developed here will be useful in future investigations in this direction from the Euler-Arnold viewpoint.

-A particularly transparent version of our algorithm arises when the chosen Killing field has the additional property that its image under the inertia operator is also Killing.
+In all of our examples the chosen Killing field has the additional property that its image under the inertia operator is also Killing.
 For example, on a flat cylinder, the curl of the rotational vector field generates vertical translations, which are themselves isometries.
 All explicit examples presented in this paper fall into this category.
 We therefore undertake a systematic study of manifolds admitting such Killing fields.
 In two dimensions, we obtain a complete classification, while in three dimensions we give a partial classification.

 We emphasize that although the motivating examples come from ideal hydrodynamics, the construction itself applies to a wide class of Euler-Arnold equations on Lie groups endowed with right-invariant metrics.
 The construction further admits a natural interpretation in terms of a generalized Coriolis force, which we outline.
 This perspective clarifies the role of classical rotating-wave solutions and places them within a broader geometric framework.